Creating an awesome place to work

 Health and safety

-As one of the risks that affects a huge section of our employees, driving has been a particular focus of our health and safety training and awareness recently.
+As one of the risks that affects a huge section of our employees, driving is a particular focus of our health and safety training and awareness.

-Our employees drive 1.5million miles in our fleet vehicles each month, and there were 383 driving related incidents in 2018.
-By analysing 3 years of data, we found 3 areas to focus on.
+Our employees drive 1.5 million miles in our fleet vehicles each month, and there were 383 driving-related incidents in 2018.
+By analysing three years of data, we found three key areas to focus on: parking, roundabouts and junctions, and rear-end collisions.

-We went out around the company, delivering roadshows, running parking challenges and mileage competitions, speaking to employees all over the business to help raise awareness of safe driving techniques.
+In the first quarter of 2019/20, we went out around the Company, delivering roadshows, running parking challenges and mileage competitions, speaking to employees all over the business to help raise awareness of safe driving techniques.

 Health and safety in our supply chain